Skip to main content

 encoder = SentenceTransformer('paraphrase-multilingual-MiniLM-L12-v2')

-# Let's say we have a catalog of devices
+# Our catalog of devices

 devices = [